 If you suspect that your loved one is being abused by a caregiver, the first thing you should do is remove them from that person’s care as soon as possible.
 Then, you should report the abuse to the Alzheimer’s Association at 1-800-272-3900 or the Eldercare Locator at 1-800-677-1116.
 Once you give either one of these hotlines a call, you’ll be connected to your state or local adult protective services.
 The onus is not on you to prove the abuse occurred and will be revealed during an investigation.

 Lastly, you should contact an attorney who can help you figure out your legal rights and represent you in court.
-If your loved one has been victim to Alzheimer’s abuse in the state of Georgia, contact the Fry Law team at 404-969-1284 to set up a consultation immediately.
+If your loved one has been a victim of Alzheimer’s abuse in the state of Georgia, contact the Fry Law team at (404) 948-3571 to set up a consultation immediately.